Salary vs Hourly Pay: How Their Pros and Cons Compare

 What Is a Salary Rate?

 As mentioned, salaried employees earn a fixed amount regardless of how many hours they work.
 As such, a salary rate is what an employee would earn over a fixed amount of time, such as a traditional 40-hour workweek.
-Since we typically discuss salaries on a yearly basis (for example, Job X pays a salary of $50,000 per year), a salary rate could be $961.54 per week ($50,000 annual salary divided by 52 weeks in a year).
+Since we typically refer to annual salaries, if, for example, job X pays a salary of $100,000 per year, a salary rate could be $1,923.08 per week (a $100,000 annual salary divided by 52 weeks).

-The big difference, when it comes to salaried workers, is that there is no potential to earn overtime for working more than the predetermined number of hours (usually 40) as specified by their employer and applicable laws.
+The big difference when it comes to exempt salaried workers is that they are generally not eligible for overtime pay if they work beyond the predetermined number of hours (usually 40) set by their employer and applicable laws.

-If you want to find out what is a good entry-level salary, you can do some research into averages in your industry and geographic area to get an idea.
+If you want to find out what a good entry-level salary is, you can do some research on averages in your industry and geographic area to get an idea.

 Recommended: The Highest Paying Jobs by State